TechJunkie is a BOX20 Media Company

-Nothing in the Star Wars universe has been made and remade over and over again into a Lego set as much as the Millennium Falcon—in fact, it’s not even the only Millennium Falcon on our list.
-Han’s instantly-recognizable ship has continued to be present throughout the sequel trilogy even with Han no longer around, so if you’re ready to imagine what adventures our crew will get up to come The Rise of Skywalker, you’ll need the newly-redesigned ship from the new film.
-With 1,351 pieces, this Millennium Falcon is complex enough to not be completed in a single hour, while also being much more user friendly than the Falcon we have coming up on our list.
-It includes a whopping seven figurines, including Finn, Chewbacca, Lando Calrissian, C-3PO, and Boolio, along with BB-8 and the new D-O droid.
+Nothing in the Star Wars universe has been made and remade over and over again into a LEGO set as much as the Millennium Falcon—in fact; it’s not even the only Millennium Falcon on our list.
+Han’s instantly-recognizable ship has continued to be present throughout the sequel trilogy even with Han no longer around.
+Getting this newly-redesigned ship would be an excellent choice, especially if you loved The Rise of Skywalker.
+With 1,351 pieces, this Millennium Falcon is complex enough not to be completed in a single hour while also being much more user-friendly than the Falcon we have coming up on our list.
+It includes a whopping seven figurines, including Finn, Chewbacca, Lando Calrissian, C-3PO, Boolio, BB-8, and the new D-O droid.
 Plus, with rotating gun turrets, two spring-loaded shooters, and an opening cockpit, the adventures don’t have to end once you’ve finished your build.
 Once you finish completing the entire set, you will be amused with every inch of detail it has.
 This Millennium Falcon will already cost you a sizeable amount of money, but if you still have extra cash to spend, you can opt for a more premium and advanced version.